- Acronym: SmartACT

 - Contracting Agency:: Executive Agency for Higher Education, Research, Development and Innovation Funding

-- Coordinating Institution: : University POLITEHNICA of Bucharest – National Research Center for Micro and Nanomaterials
+- Coordinating Institution: : National Universuty for Science and Technology POLITEHNICA Bucharest – National Research Center for Micro and Nanomaterials

 Address: Spl.
 Independentei 313, Sector 6, Bucharest, Romania